 Due to the limited availability of sports marketing programs at universities, many in the industry gained internship experience in the ﬁeld prior to full-time employment.
 The ﬁeld has no “prerequisites,” in the sense that sports marketers need not have focused on their ﬁeld while in school, but the diﬃculty of entering the industry makes such internships and connections crucial.

 Sports media provides coverage of sports events and athletes worldwide.
 Companies such as ESPN, CBS Sports, and the Sports Business Journal hire sports-oriented journalists of various capacities, including sports editors and writers, photographers, web developers and advertisers.

 As with careers in other divisions of media, it’s important to start searching for opportunities within the industry as soon as possible.
 Connections and internships are often crucial to securing full-time employment.
 Networks such as ESPN oﬀer structured summer internships that could help aspiring sports journalists start their careers.

-- LionSHARE: Examples of organizations in the sports industry that have posted opportunities in LionSHARE include Wasserman Media Group, NFL, New York Yankees, NBA, EW Group, and New York Cosmos
+- LionSHARE: Examples of organizations in the sports industry that have posted opportunities in LionSHARE include Wasserman Media Group, National Football League, New York Yankees, National Basketball Association, and EW Group.

 - Columbia Sports Business Club is a student organization which seeks to educate and connect students interested in careers in the sports industry.

 - Hear straight from professionals working in the sports industry across a variety of roles.
 Read our recap of our Industry Showcase: Sports Business event.

 Job and Internship Search Resources